Rylee Foster

-Rylee Ann Foster (born 13 August 1998) is a Canadian soccer player who plays as a goalkeeper for FA Women's Super League club Liverpool FC.
+Rylee Ann Foster (born 13 August 1998) is a Canadian soccer player who plays as a goalkeeper for USL Super League Dallas Trinity FC.
 She has represented Canada at the under-17 and under-20 levels.
 In 2021, she was called up to the senior national team.

 Early life

-Raised in Cambridge, Ontario, Foster attended Stewart Avenue Public School, where she first excelled in sports from a young age, then Glenview Park Secondary School where she ran track and earned Junior Track Athlete of the Year honors.
+Kitchener-born, and raised in Cambridge, Ontario, Foster attended Stewart Avenue Public School, where she first excelled in sports from a young age, then Glenview Park Secondary School where she ran track and earned Junior Track Athlete of the Year honors.

 Foster was a Liverpool supporter as a youth.
 Her grandparents were born in South Liverpool in Wavertree.